fearalert/employee-management-web-application/Readme.md

 # Employment Management CRUD App using Node.js, Express.js, HTMl, and CSS

-This is an Employee Management System built using the MERN stack (MongoDB, Express, React, Node.js).
+This is an Employee Management System built using the MongoDB, Express, HTML, CSS, and Node.js.
 This project is dockerized to simplify the setup and running process.

 ## Folder Structure